 - Wiring Rules and Standards

-All which leads the apprentice to be prepared for their licencing exams, facilitated by EPIC.
+All which leads the apprentice to be prepared for their licensing exams, facilitated by Future Energy Skills.